NorthBridge/playbook/Ubuntu_Install_Instructions.md

 The next command is only necessary if you are not already using the created virtualenv

 	workon playbook

-* If it says "command not found", try typing: virtualenv virtualenv
-* ls to confirm that "venv" is amongst your files.
-* type: source venv/bin/activate to activate your virtual environment.
-You should see (venv) before your project directory

 Install python dependencies